 Arrest —An “arrest” occurs when a person has been taken into police custody and is no longer free to leave or move about.
 The use of physical restraint or handcuffs is not necessary.
 An arrest can be complete when a police officer simply tells a crime suspect that he or she is “under arrest,” and the suspect submits without the officer’s use of any physical force.
 The key to an arrest is the exercise of police authority over a person, and that person’s voluntary or involuntary submission.
 A brief custodial encounter like a traffic stop does not constitute arrest, nor does stop-and-frisk actions by police.

 Brady Rule — The Brady Rule, named for Brady v.
 Maryland, 373 U.S. 83 (1963), requires prosecutors to disclose materially exculpatory evidence in the government’s possession to the defense.
 See also: Exculpatory Evidence, Inculpatory Evidence

 Case Law — The law based on judicial opinions (including decisions that interpret statutes), as opposed to law based on statutes, regulations, or other sources.
-Also refers to the collection of reported judicial decisions within a particular jurisdiction dealing with a specific issue or topic.
+In other words, statutes describe prohibited acts, case law — based on violations of the law — clarifies what the law means and enforces.
+This also refers to the collection of reported judicial decisions within a particular jurisdiction dealing with a specific issue or topic.
 See also: Common Law

 Castle Doctrine — An exception to a rule in place in some jurisdictions that requires a defendant to retreat before using deadly force in self-defense.
 The castle exception states that if a defendant is in his home, he is not required to retreat prior to using deadly force in self defense.
 See also: Affirmative Defense, Self Defense.